On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

 \subsection{Non-existence of prime models}

 We conclude the general part of the article with some negative results about $T^+$.
-In particular, we show that in the specific case where the algebraic free completion $F(A)$ is already a model of $T^+$, then the theory $T^+$ does not have a prime model, it is not model complete, and thus does not admit quantifier elimination.
-This is the case in all the incidence geometries considered in \cite{funk2}, but crucially it is false in the case of the pseudoplane, i.e., the theory $T^+_1$ from Section \ref{sec:n-open-grpahs}.
+We show that, in the specific case where the algebraic free completion $F(A)$ is already a model of $T^+$, then the theory $T^+$ does not have a prime model, it is not model complete, and thus does not admit quantifier elimination.
+This is the case in all the incidence geometries considered in \cite{funk2}, but crucially it is false in the case of the free pseudoplane, namely the theory $T^+_1$ from Section \ref{sec:n-open-grpahs}.
+We identify in this section the additional set of Assumptions \ref{assumptions:no_prime}(\hyperref[F=C]{C5})-(\hyperref[delta-rank]{C7}), from which we establish that $T^+$ does not have a prime model and it is not model complete.
 We first define an abstract notion of predimension for the classes $(\mathcal{K},\oleq)$.

 \begin{definition} Let $\delta:\mathcal{K}\to \mathbb{N}$ and let, for $A\subseteq B\models T_\forall $, $A \leq_\delta B$ if and only if $\delta(A\cap B_0)\leq \delta(B_0)$ for every finite $ B_0 \subseteq B$.
 We say that $\delta$ is a \emph{predimension function for $(\mathcal{K},\oleq)$} if it satisfies the following properties: \begin{enumerate}[(a)] \item $A\cong B$ implies $\delta(A)=\delta(B)$; \item $A\oleq B$ implies $A \leq_\delta B$; \item if $A\oleq B$ is minimal, then $\delta(A)= \delta(B)$ if and only if $B$ is algebraic over $A$; \item if $A \leq_\delta B $ and $C \subseteq B$, then $A\cap C \leq_\delta C$. \end{enumerate} \end{definition}